thomasdarimont/loipy/README.md

 All claims supported by yes® can be retrieved through LOIPY.
 Please consult the [yes® Developer Guide, Sections User Information and Verified Claims](https://yes.com/docs/rp-devguide/latestversion/IDENTITY/#user_information) to learn which claims can be requested.

-To control which claims are retrieved for a particular request, the legacy system can use the `scope` parameter.
+To control which claims are retrieved for a particular request, the existing service can use the `scope` parameter.
 A mapping in the LOIPY configuration file defines which claims are retrieved when a specific `scope` parameter is used.

-For example, the data shown above was retrieved for a legacy OIDC authentication request containing `...&scope=openid%20testscope&...`, i.e., the two scopes `openid` and `testscope`.
+For example, the data shown above was retrieved for a "traditional" OIDC authentication request containing `...&scope=openid%20testscope&...`, i.e., the two scopes `openid` and `testscope`.
 The `openid` scope is only used to designate an OIDC flow and cannot be mapped.
 The `testscope` scope was mapped in the LOIPY configuration as follows:

 ```YAML
 scope_to_claims_mapping: